Succession planning: preparing for future success

 Sources: Gartner, PwC, Sage, PwC

-By nurturing high-potential employees and openly sharing the company’s approach to progression, retention and attraction can be improved.
+By nurturing high-potential employees and openly sharing the company’s approach to progression, retention, and attraction, these areas can be improved.

 And this isn’t the only business benefit.
-A strong succession plan with time to develop your bench talent minimises loss of knowledge when key employees leave.
-By undertaking knowledge exchange early, valuable information is retained.
+A strong succession plan with time to develop your bench talent minimises the loss of knowledge when key employees leave.
+By undertaking knowledge exchange early, valuable information is retained and leveraged effectively.

 Download a copy